zchee/golang-wiki/WebAssembly.md

 This page will be updated over time with more information relevant to Go's support for WebAssembly.

+**NOTE:** if you ever set the `GOROOT` environment variable to the path of an earlier Go SDK version other than the version of the `go` command, please unset this environment variable to problems in the following tutorial.

 # Example

 To compile a basic Go package for the web: